 Getting a Family Member into Rehab

-An addiction problem, and the intervention to end it, involves everyone who has a close connection to the patient.
-They may learn things about themselves, their loved ones, and their family dynamics that could be surprising and distressing.
 When it comes to treating a member of the family for addiction, education is a vital aspect of the process.
-Parents, siblings, children, spouses, cousins, and other members should understand what role their behavior played (if any) in unwittingly enabling the substance abuse problem, or missing the signs of the patient’s mental or emotional distress that led to the problem.14]
+Parents, siblings, children, spouses, cousins and other members should understand what role their behavior played (if any) in enabling the addiction problem.
+Many family members and friends will also have to process the series of events themselves and will benefit from time in therapy together.

 More Aftercare Information